 - Assuming that your computer does not have a built-in card reader, you will need a small external card reader (pictured here). - Similar to other devices, the Roland digital recorder has a removable SD card which is located on in a slot on top of the unit.
-You simply remove the card from the slot by pressing down gently on the card which releases it from the slot. - Now remove the SD card, insert it into the appropriate slot in the card reader and plug the USB cable into the computer's USB port.
+You simply remove the card from the slot by pressing down gently on the card which releases it from the slot. - pressing down gently on the card which releases it from the slot.
+Now remove the SD card, insert it into the appropriate slot in the card reader and plug the USB cable into the computer's USB port.
 Once you've uploaded your podcast, you may then add it to a Documents folder (or perhaps a folder that you create specifically for podcasts) on your computer.